hdinsight/hdinsight.github.io/spark/livy-nativethread-exhaustion.md

 rmr /livy/v1/batch
 ~~~~
 ##### Wait for the above command to complete and the cursor to return the prompt and then restart livy service from ambari which should succeed.

 ##### Note: Deleting the session maintained under zookeeper is a workaround.
+.

-### Recommended solution would be to delete the livy session once it is completed its execution.
+### DELETE the livy session once it is completed its execution.
+The Livy batch sessions will not be deleted automatically as soon as the spark app completes, which is by design.
+A Livy session is an entity created by a POST request against Livy Rest server.
+A “DELETE” call is needed to delete that entity.
+Or we should wait for the GC to kick in.

 ##### Continue reading for some more details that was explored while troubleshooting this issue
 ADF uses livy server to submit job, scheduled a python job to be processed part of pipleline every 15 minutes.
 Tracked the zookeeper entries to find the session were not getting for more than 12 hours.
 Looking at the state of the session set to dead, they should have been Garbage collected which is not happening.